Menu Book now

 Vasectomy in Belfast and Northern Ireland

 Vasectomy provides a safe, effective, and permanent solution for male contraception in Belfast and Northern Ireland.
-This minor procedure offers long-term peace of mind without affecting hormones or sexual function, making it a trusted choice for men seeking reliable, low-maintenance contraception in a discreet, expert-led clinical setting.
+Performed by Dr Stephen Monaghan, this minor procedure offers long-term peace of mind without affecting hormones or sexual function, making it a trusted option for men seeking reliable, low-maintenance contraception within a discreet, expert-led clinical environment.

 /vasectomy